linsalrob/PPPF/Schema.md

 Attribute | Value | Meaning
 --- | --- | ---
-proteincluster_id | INTEGER PRIMARY KEY | The autoincremented ID.
+proteincluster_rowid | INTEGER PRIMARY KEY | The autoincremented ID.
 protein | INTEGER NOT NULL  | A protein accession.
 Foreign key to the protein table cluster | INTEGER NOT NULL | A cluster UUID.
 Foreign key to the cluster table